robmarkcole/fastpages-blog/_posts/2022-07-21-worldstrat.md

 - Greater than 100 GB of imagery with global coverage
 - Covers locations typically under-represented in ML datasets
-- Colocated low and high resolution imagery
+- Colocated low and high resolution imagery enables training of super resolution models
 - Code provided to extend the dataset
 - Models & tutorials provided